Archibald Douglas, 6th Earl of Angus: Alliance with and exile in England

 Angus, having fortified Tantallon, was attainted and his lands confiscated.
 Repeated attempts by James to subdue the fortress by siege failed, and on one occasion Angus's men captured the royal artillery.
 Angus based himself at Coldingham Priory.
 At length, Tantallon was given up as a condition of a truce between England and Scotland, and in May 1529, he sought refuge with his brother-in-law, Henry VIII in England.
 He obtained a pension and took an oath of allegiance, with Henry's promise to make his restoration a condition of peace.

 Angus had been largely guided in his intrigues with England by his brother, Sir George Douglas of Pittendreich, Master of Angus, (died 1552), a far more clever diplomat than himself.
 George's life and lands were also declared forfeit, as were those of his uncle, Archibald Douglas of Kilspindie (died 1535), known by the nickname of Greysteil, who had been a friend of King James.
 These men fled into exile.

 James avenged himself on such Douglases remaining in Scotland as he could.
 Angus's third sister Janet, Lady Glamis, was summoned to answer a charge of communicating with her brothers, and when she failed to appear, her estates were forfeited.
 In 1537, she was tried for conspiring against the king's life.
 She was found guilty and burnt on the Castle Hill, Edinburgh on 17 July 1537.
 Her innocence has been generally assumed, but the historian Patrick Fraser Tytler considered her guilty.
 In 1540, James Hamilton of Finnart was executed for conspiring with the Douglases to assassinate James in 1528.

 Angus remained in England until 1542, joining in the attacks upon his countrymen on the border, while James refused all demands from Henry VIII for his restoration, and kept firm to his policy of suppressing the Douglas faction.
 However, despite his remaining in England and the fact that he was her father, Henry VIII kept guardianship of Douglas's daughter, Margaret, who was raised in the royal household.

 Return to Scotland

-On James V's death in 1542, Angus returned to Scotland, with instructions from Henry to negotiate a marriage between Mary, Queen of Scots, and Edward VI.
+On James V's death in 1542, Angus returned to Scotland, with instructions from Henry to negotiate a marriage between Mary, Queen of Scots, and Edward, Prince of Wales.
 His forfeiture was rescinded, his estates restored and he was made a privy councillor and lieutenant-general.

 In 1543, he successfully negotiated a peace treaty and the marriage, and the same year he married Margaret, daughter of Robert Maxwell, 5th Lord Maxwell.
 Shortly afterwards, a struggle between Angus and the regent Arran broke out, and in April 1544 Angus was captured and imprisoned in Blackness Castle.